great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 <ImportGxAndInstantiateADataContext />

-### Create a Datasource
+### Create a Data Source

-The following information is required when you create a GCS Datasource:
+The following information is required when you create a GCS Data Source:

-- `name`: The Datasource name.
+- `name`: The Data Source name.
 In the following examples, this is `"my_gcs_datasource"`.

 - `bucket_or_name`: The GCS bucket or instance name.

 - `gcs_options`: Optional.
-Additional options for the Datasource.
+Additional options for the Data Source.
 In the following examples, the default values are used.

 1. Run the following Python code to define `name`, `bucket_or_name`, and `gcs_options`:

     ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_data_on_gcs_using_pandas.py define_add_pandas_gcs_args"
     ```

-2. Run the following Python code to pass `name`, `bucket_or_name`, and `gcs_options` as parameters when you create your Datasource:
+2. Run the following Python code to pass `name`, `bucket_or_name`, and `gcs_options` as parameters when you create your Data Source:

     ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_data_on_gcs_using_pandas.py create_datasource"
     ```

-### Add GCS data to the Datasource as a Data Asset
+### Add GCS data to the Data Source as a Data Asset

 Run the following Python code: